 As Art Advisors, we commonly see clients attempting to match colors within their living spaces perfectly.
 Very often, questions arise like, "Is the blue in this original painting too different from the teal in our throw pillows and curtains?" for example.

 We want to ease those fears and assure anyone looking to add art to their space that consistency isn't always key!
 Some of our favorite color combinations are different shades or hues of a single color paired together, or even a wild mix of colors.
 Think about it this way: If you have an emerald green sofa, you wouldn't refrain from putting houseplants with healthy green leaves nearby because the two greens don't match, right?
-Conversely, have you ever thought "that arrangement of flowers is too colorful for this room"?
+Conversely, have you ever thought, "that arrangement of flowers is too colorful for this room?"
 Probably not - because the colorful accent of flowers likely adds a cheerful liveliness to the space.
-Artwork works the same way with other elements in the room.
+Artwork works the same way with other elements of a room.

 Some shade and hue combinations we love include varying blues with teal, pink with cranberry red, or mustard yellow with earthy brown.
 So even if you're working with a limited palette or just a couple of colors, don't be afraid to be flexible within that selection to add more depth to your overall aesthetic.
 Art can be comforting, but it can also serve to challenge in the best ways, so we encourage everyone to allow it to do just that.
 If you find a piece you like and catch yourself thinking, “but it isn’t the right shade,” consider leaning into that imperfection.